 What is your daily vitamin D requirement?

-Another option is to manually calculate your daily personal requirement of vitamin D, and how much you are likely to be getting.
+Another option is to manually calculate your daily personal requirement of vitamin D, and contrast it with how much you are likely to be getting.
 The amount of vitamin D you need per day is derived from your weight in pounds; then the amount you are already getting from sunlight and food will be subtracted from your daily requirement.
 It’s easy to do, you’ll find full instructions on the Vitamin D3 website.

 How can we obtain vitamin D?